userMaximilian/open-documentation-academy/snapcraft/how-to/qt-applications/qt-applications.md

       fi
 ```

-This part performs two actions:
+This part uses `override-pull` and `override-build` to define custom *pull* and *build* steps as follows:
-- During the *pull* phase, it downloads a package containing the correct version of the *libcanberra-pulse* library for the architecture we're building for using *apt-get*.
+- the *pull* step uses *apt-get* to download the *libcanberra-pulse* package from the `base` package archive
-- During the *build* phase, it extracts that package to the part's installation folder using *dpkg*, causing the library to be bundled in our snap.
+- the *build* step uses *dpkg* to extract the library from the downloaded package to the part's installation directory

-As we specified the `plugin` as `nil`, Snapcraft will only perform the actions that we specify in `override-pull` and `override-build`.
+We set the `plugin` to `nil` as we don't need Snapcraft to take any actions other than simply copying the contents of the installation directory into the snap during the *stage* and *prime* steps.

-Finally, KCalc expects to find the library file (*libcanberra-pulse.so*) and the sound effect (*Oxygen-Sys-App-Message.ogg*) in particular locations, which differ from where the files are actually stored in our snap.
-We can add a `layout` section to our Snapcraft file to link between the *expected* and *actual* locations as below.
+Finally, KCalc expects to find the library file (*libcanberra-pulse.so*) and the sound effect (*Oxygen-Sys-App-Message.ogg*) in particular locations in the `/usr` directory, rather than the actual locations of those files in our snap.
+We can add a `layout` section to our Snapcraft file to create links between the *expected* and *actual* locations as below.
 See [Snap layouts](/t/snap-layouts/7207) for more information.

 ```yaml
 layout: